-Healthcare compliance involves meeting the standards set for legal, ethical and professional operation of healthcare organizations.
-Since healthcare is one of the most regulated industries in the United States, achieving healthcare compliance is complex and time-consuming process, but also necessary.
+Healthcare compliance involves meeting the standards set for the legal, ethical, and professional operation of healthcare organizations.
+Since healthcare is one of the most regulated industries in the United States, achieving healthcare compliance is a complex and time-consuming process, but also necessary.

 Developing a Compliance Plan

 Managing healthcare compliance effectively requires a compliance plan that is in accordance with changing government regulations, payer requirements, office operations, and technology.
 An effective compliance plan helps an organization achieve compliance goals and should encompass all areas of regulation applicable to the healthcare organization.

 Implementing a well-designed compliance program ensures proper payment of claims, minimizes billing mistakes, helps protect patient privacy, and reduces the chances of an audit.
 In addition to this, it helps to comply with the self-referral and anti-kickback statutes.

 Apart from this, a compliance plan encourages employees to report erroneous conduct, so that mistakes may be corrected promptly.
 Such a compliance policy helps employees understand that although billing errors sometimes occur, it is everyone’s responsibility to be informed about the compliance rules and to take necessary steps if errors happen in order to mitigate risk.